RESERVA KINKAJOU

 News about this project

-We can look back on a great project year 2024!
-Environmental education was the No. 1 focus, but the expansion of reserves and reforestation are also going very well.
-But everything in order .....
-Highlights from our 2024 rainforest conservation projects We are now...
+by Dr. Stefan Rother We can look back on a great project year 2024!
+Environmental education was the No. 1 focus - but the expansion of reserves and our reforestations are also going very well.
+But one thing at a time...
+Highlights from our 2024 rainforest conservation...

 Review of the year 2023: How our projects developed